Here are some resources I've found helpful and that I hope you will find helpful, too.

 Writing and Illustrating

 • Writing With Pictures, by Uri Shulevitz.
 Start here.
-(Possibly out of print but that's why we have eBay.)
+(Out of print but that's why we have eBay.)
 The best book out there on writing and illustrating picture books.
 The chapters on the printing process may be outdated, but never the chapters on storytelling.
 See also Picture This: How Pictures Work, by Molly Bang.

 • How to Write a Picture Book, from author Mac Barnett and editor Taylor Norman.